AnyChart/docs.anychart.com/Stock_Charts/Series/JumpLine.md

 JumpLine Series are quite alike Column or StepLine Series, but the difference is in points view: while the points of Column Series are columns, the points of Line Series are simple points connected with line segments, the JumpLine Series uses line segments of the value height - like columns with no width.
 Read more about JumpLine Series in the [JumpLine Series tutorial](../../Basic_Chart_Types/JumpLine_Chart).

-The main difference between basic JumpLine Series and JumpLine Series in Stocks is in amount of information displayed.
-Stocks are intended to show bigger amount of information than basic charts, so some features are different due to this reason.
+The main difference between basic JumpLine Series and JumpLine Series in Stocks is in an amount of information displayed.
+Stocks are intended to show a bigger amount of information than basic charts, so some features are different due to this reason.
 Let's now consider using JumpLine Series in Stocks.

 ## AnyStock JumpLine Series Adjustment